inovex/attractify/docs/installation.md

 - `server` - This provides the API and delivers the frontend.
 - `cron` - Takes care of the regular execution of routine jobs.
-- `consumer` - Receives new tracking events and processes them.
 - `attractify` - Is a CLI tool to perform certain admin tasks.

 The individual commands are stored in the `server/cmd` directory.

-To start the server, the dependencies in the form of the databases and the kafka server must first be started. then the server can be started with the following command.
+To start the server, the dependencies in the form of the databases must be started first. then the server can be started with the following command.

 ```
 go run cmd/server/main.go config.dev.json
 ```

-Each of the individual commands requires a config file containing the connection details for the databases as well as for the Kafka broker.
+Each of the individual commands requires a config file containing the connection details for the databases.

-For the commands `server`, `cron` and `consumer` the config file is simply written directly after the command name as described above.
+For the commands `server` and `cron` the config file is simply written directly after the command name as described above.
 For the Attractify command the config file is specified via a commandline argument `--config config.json`.

 There are two config files in the repo: